Pylons/pyramid/docs/narr/configuration.rst

-   libraries to create an application is often initially easier than using a framework to create an application, because the developer can choose to cede control to library code he has not authored selectively, making the resulting application easier to understand for the original developer.
+   libraries to create an application is often initially easier than using a framework to create an application, because the developer can choose to cede control to library code he has not authored selectively, making the resulting application easier to understand.
    When using a framework, the developer is typically required to cede a greater portion of control to code he has not authored: code that resides in the framework itself.
 You needn't use a framework at all to create a web application using Python.
 A rich set of libraries exists for the platform which you can snap together to effectively create your own framework.
-In practice, however, using an existing framework to create an application is often more practical than rolling your own via a set of libraries if the framework provides a set of facilities and assumptions that fit your application domain's requirements.  :mod:`repoze.bfg` is a framework that fits a large set of assumptions in the domain of web application creation.
+In practice, however, using an existing framework to create an application is often more practical than rolling your own via a set of libraries if the framework provides a set of facilities and assumptions that fit your application requirements.  :mod:`repoze.bfg` is a framework that fits a large set of assumptions in the domain of web application construction.

 As a framework, the primary job of :mod:`repoze.bfg` is to make it easier for a developer to create an arbitrary web application.
-From the perspective of the authors of :mod:`repoze.bfg`, each deployment of an application written using :mod:`repoze.bfg` implies a specific *configuration* of the framework itself.
-For example, a song-serving application might plug code into the framework that manages songs, while the ledger- serving application might plug code that manages accounting information.  :mod:`repoze.bfg` refers to the way in which code is plugged in to it for a specific deployment as "configuration".
+Each deployment of an application written using :mod:`repoze.bfg` implies a specific *configuration* of the framework itself.
+For example, a song-serving application might plug code into the framework that manages songs, while the ledger- serving application might plug in code that manages accounting information.  :mod:`repoze.bfg` refers to the way in which code is plugged in to it for a specific deployment as "configuration".

 Most people understand "configuration" as coarse knobs that inform the high-level operation of a specific application deployment.
 For